IanMadd/academic/content/portfolio/Data_Tables.md

 ## Math Operations Using Setkey {#math_operations_using_setkey}

-Setkey allows you to perform operations on rows that have been keyed.
-This will get the mean hp for 6 cylinder cars and the mean horsepower for 4 and 6 cylinder cars.
+`Setkey` allows you to perform operations on rows that have been keyed.
+This will get the mean horsepower for 6 cylinder cars and the mean horsepower for 4 and 6 cylinder cars.

 ```
 setkey(MTCarsDT, cyl)